Resources & Tips for Mentors

 - Students may need more structure, including expected project milestones and/or updates.

-Maintain A Project Log or Notebook
+Maintain a Project Log or Notebook

 - Students should keep notes of what they do and record results regularly for their own records and in some cases so that another student or researcher may continue the project after the student leaves.